Peter DeMaria: Career and recognition

 In 2016, he was tapped by Max Azria to create start-up steel module based Prefab company, HBG Steel & Azria Homes.
 Over the course of three years of research and development, the DeMaria focused on developing an outsourced building module that would ultimately serve the homeless across the US.
 Reconnaissance within China and the development of a factory outside of Shanghai, led to HBG's "Prototype 1440 Model" as the first China outsourced single family home to be approved under the guidelines of the State of California Housing and Community Development Program.
 The 1440 Model was a hybrid steel module and was followed by additional approved single family residences and smaller apartment structures.
 The 1440 thrust open the gateway to multi-family residential projects that would have a larger and positive impact on the homeless challenge in Los Angeles.
 The tracking of his developments, from his early roots, are covered in a Stanford University-based Modlar Podcast.
 Culminating with three large scale LA projects, Hope on Lafayette, Hope on Western and Hope on Alvarado - each was born out of DeMaria's early studies with Azria.
 Focused on Mayor Eric Garcetti's Los Angeles Bridge Housing Program and Homeless Shelter initiative, DeMaria's prefab developments now serve as the core module for additional multi-family apartments planned for Los Angeles.
 Committed to a vision for a quality designed housing solution that serves the masses across the US and at a global scale, his merging of product design and architecture - a hybrid design-fabricate-assemble strategy - placed him at the forefront of innovative prefab systems and technology.

 In 2020, he collaborated on the creation of prefab industry resource, TEAM Prefab - a global data-base that "champions Prefabrication sensibilities - redefining, expanding and revolutionizing the antiquated architecture + construction industries".
-Then, in 2021, DeMaria joined SteelBlox LLC as CEO, with a mission to expand a talented modular company with a history of prefab design excellence.